owanturist/react-hook-window/README.md

 containerIsScrollingDebounceInterval?: number = 150
 ```

-The value defining an interval in milliseconds to determine the [`isScrolling`][todo] flag.
+It defines an interval in milliseconds to determine the [`isScrolling`][todo] flag.
 The flag becomes `true` on the first onScroll listener call and turns `false` after the debounce interval time passed from the last call of the listener.
-The default value is an empiric based interval to provide natural feeling of the flag behaviour.
+The default value is an empiric-based interval to provide a natural feeling of the flag behavior.

 <details>
   <summary>